-MFN should strongly support funding for programs providing comprehensive services to at-risk families and their children and advocate the inclusion of recommendations related to family support services in the final report of the Kirwan Commission.
-Family Support Centers have developed innovative approaches to working with teen parents and other at-risk families, and MFN should lead efforts to restore funding for the centers to ensure that they are part of the interagency efforts to provide community services to at-risk children and their families.
+MFN should strongly support funding for programs providing comprehensive services to at-risk families and their children and advocate the full implementation of the "Blueprint for Maryland's Future."
+Family Support Centers have developed innovative approaches to working with teen parents and other at-risk families, and MFN should lead efforts to ensure that they are part of the interagency efforts to provide community services to at-risk children and their families.
 Head Start and Early Head Start programs deliver comprehensive services but need the state Head Start Supplemental grants to provide fullday and full-year services.
 MFN should support this funding.
 MFN should also monitor the progress of Judy Center partnerships as a model for providing comprehensive services geared toward school readiness and should support continued funding to identify, promote, and expand high quality research-based home visiting strategies.